GeorgeHernandez/GeorgeHernandez/Opinions.md

   - The state should do sex education in high school because people do it anyway and it's a public health issue.
   - Legalize prostitution because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
   - Prevent and discourage human trafficking.
-  - As far as your health reocrd goes, gender at birth is the closest thing we have to a standard.
+  - As far as your health record goes, gender at birth is the closest thing we have to a standard.
 - Sovereignty
   - Amazing that this is an issue at all.
 Usually its because people are violating the rules of "Don't be a dick" and "People are people".
 Separate and be done with it.
   - Palestine, Ireland, Ukraine, Hong Kong, Tibet, Taiwan, etc.